Attention#

 • geological similarity determines attention weights

-• permeability prediction is formed from a weighted combination of geological analog responses
+• permeability is estimated as a weighted combination of analog responses

-The scaling parameter \(\alpha\) controls the selectivity of attention,
+The scaling parameter \(\alpha\) (or temperature) controls the selectivity of the attention mechanism,

-As a starting point, we first considered a very simple attention model,
+As a first step, we introduced a simple attention model in which:

 • the query and key were scalars (single values)